 - Choose your Range Switch position in the drop-down box.

-- Press the “Calculate Gm” button and read your micromhos score.
+- Press the “Calc Gm” button and read your micromhos score.

 - Press “Reset” button to clear your entries or to start another calculation.

 - calculator works for all TV-7 models: TV-7/U, TV-7A/U, TV-7B/U, and TV-7D/U